rubendhz/houdini-gsplat-renderer/README.md

 # How to install

+**Note:** Houdini 20.5+ is a requirement.

 This implementation requires compiling source code.
+For those Houdini users not used to it, this could pose some challenges, please be mindful of this.
 For convenience I am providing pre-compiled binary files for Windows and MacOS.
 You can find the files under the `compiled` folder in this repository.
 It should be just a matter of placing the file that matches your platform (Windows/MacOS/Linux) and Houdini version in the appropriate folder path, as described [here](https://www.sidefx.com/docs/hdk/_h_d_k__intro__creating_plugins.html).

 Compiling from source yourself is a bit more involved but not too bad.
 You can read all about it [here](https://www.sidefx.com/docs/hdk/_h_d_k__intro__compiling.html) and define a workflow that works for you.
 My approach has been to use Houdini's `hcustom` command.
 Below the simplest snippet I could come up with that gets the job done, hopefully useful to get you started setting up a workflow that suits your needs.